sebbbi/perftest/README.md

 Designed to measure performance of various types of buffer and image loads.
 This application is not a GPU memory bandwidth benchmark tool.
 All tests operate inside GPUs L1 caches (no larger than 16 KB working sets).

 - Coalesced loads (100% L1 cache hit).
-All threads (in group of 256 threads) access linearly increasing memory addresses.
 - Random loads (100% L1 cache hit).
-Thread's start address is randomized.
-After that thread loads addresses linearly.
 - Invariant loads (same address for all threads)
 - Typed SRVs: 1/2/4 channels, 8/16/32 bits per channel
 - 32 bit byte address SRVs (load, load2, load4)